Diesel has a dirty name, but Chevy's Cruze is trying to clean it up

 What’s new

-The name “Chevrolet Hatch Diesel” pretty much spells out what you’re getting: a hatchback version of Chevy’s economy compact, which runs on a diesel power plant.
-It’s an exclusive model in this segment, which neatly answers part of our “why diesel” question: because nobody else is doing it.
+The name “Chevrolet Hatch Diesel” spells out what you’re getting– a hatchback version of Chevy’s economy compact, which runs on a diesel power plant.
+It’s an exclusive model in this segment, which neatly answers part of our “why diesel” question.
+Nobody else is doing it.

 Why diesel during the fuel’s most slanderous period?

-The long-range Bolt EV may be the most attractive of Chevy’s offerings for those who think green, but it doesn’t exclude the automaker from filling the vacuum that VW’s scandal created.
-In fact, to avoid the same fate, Chevrolet worked extensively with the EPA so that everything about the diesel powertrain was above board.
-The Cruze diesel complies with the new tier 3 emission standards.
+The long-range Bolt EV may be the most attractive of Chevy’s offerings for those who think green, but it doesn’t exclude the automaker from filling the vacuum VW’s scandal created.
+In fact, to avoid the same fate, Chevrolet worked extensively with the EPA to prove the diesel powertrain is above board.
+The Cruze diesel complies with the new tier three emission standards.
 What it boils down to, as far as the EPA is concerned, is that the Cruze Diesel has the same greenhouse gas rating as its gas-powered counterpart.
-It differs in that the gas hatchback has a 6 out of 10 smog rating, and the diesel is 3 out of 10, 10 being the cleanest.
+It differs in that the gas hatchback has a six out of 10 smog rating, and the diesel is three out of 10, with 10 being the cleanest.

 The diesel engine itself is a 1.6-liter turbo four cylinder that can be married either to a six-speed manual or a nine-speed automatic.
-The engine has been engineered to make the most out of its fuel of choice, maximizing low end torque and squeezing as many miles as possible out of each gallon.
+The engine has been engineered to make the most out of its fuel of choice, maximizing low end torque, and squeezing as many miles as possible out of each gallon.
 Drivers will have 137 horsepower and 240 pound-feet of torque on hand, with a promise of 30 mpg in the city and 45 mpg on the highway.
+To put that into perspective, the Cruze’s gas-powered counterpart can crank out 153 horsepower, but its city/highway mpg is lower at 29 and 38 respectively.
+The base Honda Civic manages 32 city and 42 highway, and the Toyota Corolla sees 30 city with 40 highway.

 Trim levels and features